openrewrite/rewrite-docs/reference/recipes/java/cleanup/commonstaticanalysis.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipes=org.openrewrite.java.cleanup.CommonStaticAnalysis`
+Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.java.cleanup.CommonStaticAnalysis`

 ## Definition